Livestock Education and Certification

 Attendees are encouraged to bring a laptop computer to receive electronic copies of class material and assessment materials.

-There are numerous hotels and motels in the Gainesville area available to accommodate your lodging needs.
+Numerous hotels and motels in the Gainesville area are available to accommodate your lodging needs.
 Mention UF/IFAS when calling to make reservations.
 Some of our local venues have special pricing for our guests.

 Gainesville, Florida 32611